projectcalico/calico/docs/source/ipv6.rst

       device, just as for IPv4.

--  Dnsmasq provides both Router Advertisements and DHCPv6 service (neither of these are required for container environments).
+-  Dnsmasq provides both Router Advertisements and DHCPv6 service (neither of which are required for container environments).

    -  Router Advertisements, without SLAAC or on-link flags, cause each VM to create a default route to the link-local address of the VM's TAP